guilhermemello07/PokedexApp/README.md

 ## Description
 This project is an iOS app that fetches and displays Pokémon data from PokeAPI.
 Users can view a list of Pokémon and see detailed information about each Pokémon.
-This app was developed for a technical interview with Móveo.

 ## Installation
 1. Clone the repository: